No-Cook Tomato (Pizza) Sauce

 Instructions

 • Add all sauce ingredients directly to the can of tomatoes (or a medium-sized mixing bowl) and stir thoroughly.
-Taste and add a little more salt if you wish.
-Transfer to a sealable storage jar and keep in the fridge for up to 1 week or in the freezer for up to 3 months.
-Thaw overnight in the fridge before using.
+Taste and add a little more salt as desired.

 Notes

-If using whole tomatoes, I recommend either crushing them by hand or with an immersion blender before using.
+*Tomatoes: If using canned whole tomatoes, I recommend either crushing them by hand or with an immersion blender before using.
 You can also add all the ingredients to a food processor and pulse 2 or 3 times.
-Do not overmix, or the sauce will become watery and lose the slightly chunky texture that comes to mind when we think of traditional pizza sauces.
+Do not over-mix, or the sauce will become watery and lose the slightly chunky texture that comes to mind when we think of traditional pizza sauces.

 Your email address will not be published.
 Required fields are marked *